qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config.rst

 Input/Output-setting Keys            Description
 ============================  ========================================================
 asset-let                      Defines macros that will be replaced in #asset hints.
-dependencies                   Fine-tune dependency processing.
+compile-options                Various options that taylor the *compile* action. dependencies                   Fine-tune dependency processing.
 exclude                        Exclude classes from processing of the job.
 include                        Include classes to be processed in the job.